 Abstract

-In terms of determination of the biological effects of force, the amount of force on a tooth, as well as on an area of periodontal ligament in which the force is distributed are important.
-The purpose of this study is to determine the optimum force for producing torque movement, and to identify the way stress is distributed in periodontium of a tooth, by using FEM.
+In terms of the determination of the biological effects of force, the amount of force on a tooth, as well as on the area of periodontal ligament upon which the force is distributed are important.
+The purpose of this study is to determine the optimum force for producing torque movement, and to identify the way stress is distributed in the periodontium of a tooth, by using FEM.

-Materials and methods
+Materials and method

-In this descriptive, analytical study, the 3-dimentional FEM model of maxillary right tooth canine was constructed based on the average anatomical morphology given by Wheeler, including tooth, periodontal ligament, and compact and cancellous bones with 89402 and 101872 nodes, and it was assumed that the materials display linear elastic behavior.
-The trial and error method was utilized for determination of optimum torque value, and the optimum force and torque of 7 N and 8 N.mm were obtained respectively.
+In this descriptive, analytical study, the 3-dimensional FEM model of a maxillary right canine tooth was constructed based on the average anatomical morphology given by Wheeler, including tooth, periodontal ligament, and compact and cancellous bones with 89402 and 101872 nodes, and it was assumed that the materials display linear elastic behavior.
+The trial and error method was utilized for determination of optimum torque value, and the optimum force and torque of 7 N and 8 N.mm were obtained, respectively.
 The pattern and amount of stress (principal, axial, and shear) at the root surface, periodontal ligament, and compact and cancellous bones were examined using ANSYS v8.

 Findings

-The optimum force of 7 Newton and torque of 8 N.mm were obtained for torque movement.
+The optimum force of 7 N and torque of 8 N.mm were obtained for torque movement.
 In all cases, the stress concentration was observed in the cervical region of the root.
 Contrary to expectations, the stress concentration was not seen in the apex.
-The stresses were tensile and compressional in labial region and palatal areas, respectively.
+The stresses were tensile and compressional in the labial region and palatal areas, respectively.

 Conclusion

-The amount of stress in the root is higher than that of the bone, and in the bone is bigger in comparison with periodontal ligament.
-The stress distribution in periodontal ligament was not uniform.
+The amount of stress in the root was higher than in the bone, and, in the bone, it was greater in comparison to the stress in the periodontal ligament.
+The stress distribution in the periodontal ligament was not uniform.

 Keywords: Stress analysis, finite element method, periodontal ligament, torque movement, optimal orthodontic force